USAGE INFO

 HIDE

-toggles between 'show' vs. 'hide' of interactive buttons
+switches between 'show' vs. 'hide' of interactive buttons and legend,

 (if not visible, click SHOW button) Partial word/name searches allowed - all matches containing the search phrase will be displayed.

-Clicking on a found name will mark and pan to that location.
+Clicking on a found name will mark and move to that location.

 If no Big Sur Trailmap match found, gives Google search results,